Mining Noise: Optimizing the Social Acceptance of Mining Projects Through the Successful Management of Noise Emissions [Guide]

 Here Are Some Common Examples of the Types of Noise and Their Sources at Mining Sites:

-Continuous noise: This type of noise is generally associated with equipment that is in constant operation, with low noise variability, such as crushers.
+Continuous noise: This type of mining noise is generally associated with equipment that is in constant operation, with low noise variability, such as crushers.
 It is characterized by a continuous, stable sound emission over an extended period.
 Other examples of continuous noise sources are ventilation systems, pumps, baghouses and other rotating equipment that is in continuous operation.

 Continuous noise of a crusher